Object Detection in 20 Years: A Survey: Object Detection in 20 Years

+Most of the two-stage detectors follow a coarse-to-fine processing paradigm.
+The coarse strives to improve recall ability, while the fine refines the localization on the basis of the coarse detection, and places more emphasis on the discriminate ability.
+They can easily attain a high precision without any bells and whistles, but rarely employed in engineering due to the poor speed and enormous complexity.
+On the contrary, one-stage detectors can retrieve all objects in one-step inference.
+They are well-liked by mobile devices with real-time and easy-deployed features, but their performance suffers noticeably when detecting dense and small objects.

-YOLO was proposed by R. Joseph \emph{et al.} in 2015.
-It was the first one-stage detector in deep learning era \cite{CVPR16-YOLO}.
-YOLO is extremely fast: a fast version of YOLO runs at 155fps with VOC07 mAP=52.7\%, while its enhanced version runs at 45fps with VOC07 mAP=63.4\% and VOC12 mAP=57.9\%.
-YOLO is the abbreviation of ``You Only Look Once''.
-It can be seen from its name that the authors have completely abandoned the previous detection paradigm of ``proposal detection + verification''.
-Instead, it follows a totally different philosophy: to apply a single neural network to the full image.
+\textbf{You Only Look Once (YOLO):} YOLO was proposed by R. Joseph \emph{et al.} in 2015.
+It was the first one-stage detector in the deep learning era \cite{CVPR16-YOLO}.
+YOLO is extremely fast: a fast version of YOLO runs at 155fps with VOC07 mAP=52.7\%, while its enhanced version runs at 45fps with VOC07 mAP=63.4\%.
+YOLO follows a totally different paradigm from two-stage detectors: to apply a single neural network to the full image.
 This network divides the image into regions and predicts bounding boxes and probabilities for each region simultaneously.
-Later, R. Joseph has made a series of improvements on basis of YOLO and has proposed its v2 and v3 editions \cite{CVPR17-YOLOv2, arXiv18-YOLOv3}, which further improve the detection accuracy while keeps a very high detection speed.

-In spite of its great improvement of detection speed, YOLO suffers from a drop of the localization accuracy compared with two-stage detectors, especially for some small objects.
-YOLO's subsequent versions \cite{CVPR17-YOLOv2, arXiv18-YOLOv3} and the latter proposed SSD \cite{ECCV16-SSD} has paid more attention to this problem.
+In spite of its great improvement of detection speed, YOLO suffers from a drop of localization accuracy compared with two-stage detectors, especially for some small objects.
+YOLO's subsequent versions \cite{CVPR17-YOLOv2, redmon2018yolov3, bochkovskiy2020yolov4} and the latter proposed SSD \cite{ECCV16-SSD} has paid more attention to this problem.
+Recently, YOLOv7 \cite{wang2022yolov7}, a follow-up work from YOLOv4 team, has been proposed.
+It outperforms most existing object detectors in terms of speed and accuracy (range from 5 FPS to 160 FPS) by introducing optimized structures like dynamic label assignment and model structure reparameterization.